Neural Luenberger state observer for nonautonomous nonlinear systems

 By Fact \ref{fact:Bernard_NonAuto}, the input sequence $u_k$ is required to be bounded.
 Accordingly, the excitation signal is generated as a piecewise-constant input, held over each sampling interval $\left[ kt_s,(k+1)t_s\right)$ for each $k$.
 In this way, we can obtain sample tuples of inputs, outputs, and states $\left\{u_k^{(i)},x_k^{(i)},y_k^{(i)}\right\}_{i=1}^M$.
-To obtain the the observed states $z_k^{(i)}$, we simulate the discrete dynamics in \eqref{eq:KKL_discrete} for each $i=1,\dots,M$, over the time horizon $t\in\left[0,Nt_s \right]$.
+To obtain the observed states $z_k^{(i)}$, we simulate the discrete dynamics in \eqref{eq:KKL_discrete} using the unknown function $\omega(\cdot)$ for each $i=1,\dots,M$, over the time horizon $t\in[0,Nt_s]$, where $\omega(\cdot)$ will be approximated by a neural network as described in the following subsection.
 The resulting data matrices are organized as follows:

-With the observer initialized and the data structured as above, we train a neural network to learn the functions $\omega(z|\theta)$ and $T^\dagger(z|\vartheta)$, as detailed in the following section.
+With the observer initialized and the data structured as above, we train a neural network to learn the functions $\omega(z|\theta)$ and $T^\dagger(z|\vartheta)$, as detailed in the following subsection.